prog4biol/pfb2019/README.md

 ^D
       6      20     107
 ```
-> In this example, I ran the **wc** program.
-It waited for me to
-> type in a little poem.
-When I was done, I typed the END-OF-FILE
-> character, control-D (^D for short).  **wc** then printed out three
-> numbers indicating the number of lines, words and characters in the
+In this example, I ran the `wc` program.
+It waited for me to type in a little poem.
+When I was done, I typed the END-OF-FILE character, control-d (^d for short).  `wc` then printed out three numbers indicating the number of lines, words and characters in the input.
-> input.

-More often, you'll want to count the number of lines in a big file;
-say a file filled with DNA sequences.
-You can do this by
-_redirecting_ **wc**'s standard input from a file.
+More often, you'll want to count the number of lines in a big file; say a file filled with DNA sequences.
+You can do this by _redirecting_ the contents of a file to the standard input of  `wc`.
 This uses
-the **<** metacharacter:
+the `<`  symbol:

 ```
 (~) 63% wc < big_file.fasta
       2943    2998     419272
 ```

-If you wanted to record these counts for posterity, you could redirect
-standard output as well using the **>** metacharacter:
+If you wanted to record these counts for posterity, you could redirect standard output as well using the `>` symbol:

 ```
 (~) 64% wc < big_file.fasta > count.txt
 ```

-Now if you **cat** the file _count.txt_, you'll see that the
-data has been recorded.  **cat** works by taking its standard
-input and copying it to standard output.
-We redirect standard input
-from the _count.txt_ file, and leave standard output at its
-default, attached to the terminal:
+Now if you `cat` the file _count.txt_, you'll see that the data has been recorded.  `cat` works by taking its standard input and copying it to standard output.
+We redirect standard input from the _count.txt_ file, and leave standard output at its default, attached to the terminal:

 ```
 (~) 65% cat < count.txt